 Day 1 - Lisbon, Portugal*

-Disembark National Geographic Explorer after breakfast and begin your exploration of this fascinating city on a morning tour by tuk tuk.
+Begin your exploration of this fascinating city on a morning tour by tuk tuk.
 See the city’s stunning 18th-century downtown area and take in views in the Graça District—one of Lisbon's oldest suburbs, located atop the city’s highest hill.
 Enter Terreiro do Paço, the Palace Square where the royal palace stood for over two centuries, and marvel at the grandeur of the Lisbon Cathedral.
 Stop for lunch at a local restaurant, and in the afternoon continue to Jerónimos Monastery, a UNESCO World Heritage site.
 This intricately carved building was crafted to showcase the magnificent wealth that the age of exploration brought to the Portuguese empire.
 Continue to the Belém Tower, a 16th-century fortification that served as a ceremonial gateway to Lisbon and as a starting and ending point for Portuguese explorers.
 In the late afternoon, check into the Altis Grand Hotel in the mid-afternoon and take some time to rest and freshen up.
 This evening, join your fellow travelers for dinner at one of Lisbon’s excellent restaurants.
-(Day 2: L,D)
+(L,D)

 Day 2 - Sintra